SDIDSA/quizifier/README.md

 # quizifier
-A quiz creation tool in form of a web app, written in javascript
+A quiz creation platform, written in javascript

 see it working at https://quizifier.herokuapp.com/5088bm/open